 Dan Jones is a partner in the Washington DC office and a member of the firm’s Consumer Litigation & Class Actions and Supreme Court & Appellate practices.
 Dan has authored numerous briefs in the US Supreme Court, federal and state appellate courts, and trial courts around the country, with a focus on arbitration and class action issues.

-Dan was part of the Mayer Brown team who represented the petitioner in Spokeo, Inc. v.
-Robins, in which the Supreme Court held that a lawsuit claiming a bare statutory violation—without allegations of concrete harm—does not satisfy Article III’s injury-in-fact requirement for standing to sue in federal court.
-Law360 called the Spokeo victory “a potent defensive tool” for businesses in naming Mayer Brown one of three firms of the year for 2016.
-Dan has also authored numerous post-Spokeo briefs urging lower courts to dismiss no-injury class actions under the Supreme Court’s ruling.
+Dan was part of the Mayer Brown team who represented the petitioner in , in which the Supreme Court held that a lawsuit claiming a bare statutory violation—without allegations of concrete harm—does not satisfy Article III’s injury-in-fact requirement for standing to sue in federal court.
+Law360 called the victory “a potent defensive tool” for businesses in naming Mayer Brown one of three for 2016.
+Dan has authored numerous post- briefs urging lower courts to dismiss no-injury class actions under the Supreme Court’s ruling.

 Dan has substantial experience litigating the enforceability of arbitration agreements—particularly in the consumer and employment contexts—at both the appellate and trial levels.
-Dan is the lead associate representing the petitioner in Kindred Nursing Centers LP v.
-Clark, in which the Supreme Court is considering whether the Federal Arbitration Act preempts a Kentucky rule that requires explicit mention of arbitration in a power of attorney document before an attorney-in-fact can bind her principal to an arbitration agreement.
+Dan was a core part of the team that obtained victories for the petitioners in Lamps Plus, Inc. v.
+Varela and Kindred, two recent significant decisions from the Supreme Court interpreting the Federal Arbitration Act.
 Dan has also briefed many successful motions to compel arbitration in federal and state trial courts.

 Amherst College, BA